-And besides, the witnesses ascending into heaven in the fight of their enemies, spoken of chap, xi, cannot be the same with the church's gaining a glorious ascendant over her enemies, in her final victory over Antichrift, spoken of chap. xvi. and xix. because the descriptions of the events that attend the one and the other do by no means answer each other.
-For, observe, it is said, that when the witnesses arose, and stood on their feet, and afcended into heaven, the fame hour there was a great earthquake; but this does not feem to answer to what is described, chap. xvi.
-18. And there were voices, and thunders, and lightnings, and there was a great carthquake, fuch as was not fince men were upon the earth, fo mighty an earthquake, and fogreat. -It is faid, that at the same time of the first earthquake, chap. xi.
-13. The tenth part of the city fell; but how far does this fall short of what is described, as attending the great earthquake? chap. xv.
-19, 20.
-And the great city was divided into three parts, and the cities of the nations fell; and great Babylon came into remembrance before God, to give unto her the cup of the wine of the sierceness of his wrath; and every island fled away, and the mountains were not found.
-It is faid of the carthquake, chap. xi.
-And in the carthquake were slain of men seven thousand; but how far is this from answering the slaughter deferibed, chap. xix.
-17, &c.
-Which is reprefented as a general flaughter of the kings, captains, mighty men, horses, and armies of the earth, and of the whole world; fo that all the fowls that fly in the midst of heaven, as far as the fun shines, are filled with the flesh of the dead carcases, it being the flesh of all men, both free and bond, both small and great; (compare chap. xvi.
-14.) who can think, that this great flaughter, that is thus represented, should, in chap. xi. be only called a flaying of feven thousand men?
+And besides, the witnesses ascending into heaven in the sight of their enemies, spoken of chap. xi. cannot be the same with the church's gaining a glorious ascendant over her enemies, in her final victory over Antichrist, spoken of chap. xvi. and xix. because the descriptions of the events that attend the one and the other do by no means answer each other.
+For, observe, it is said that when the witnesses arose, and stood on their feet, and ascended into heaven, the same hour there was a great earthquake: But this does not seem to answer to what is described chap. xvi.
+13. "And there were voices, and thunders, and lightnings, and there was a great earthquake, such as was not since men were upon the earth, so mighty an earthquake, and so great."
+It is said that at the time of the first earthquake, chap. xi.
+13. "The tenth part of the city fell:" But how far does this fall short of what is described, as attending the great earthquake?
+Chap. xvi.
+19, 20. " And the great city was divided into three parts, and the cities of the nations fell; and great Babylon came into remembrance before God, to give unto her the cup of the wine of the fierceness of his wrath; and every island fled away, and the mountains were not found."
+It is said of the carthquake, chap. xi.
+"And in the earthquake were slain of men seven thousand: But how far is this from answering the slaughter described chap. xix.
+17, &c.?
+Which is represented as a general slaughter of the kings, captains, mighty men, horses, and armies of the earth, and of the whole world; so that all the fowls that fly in the midst of heaven, as far as the sun shines, are filled with the flesh of the dead carcases, it being the flesh of all men, both free and bond, both small and great: (Compare chap, xvi.
+14.)
+Who can think, that this great slaughter that is thus represented, should in chap, xi, be only called a slaying seven thousand men ?